Byakkotai statue on Mt. Iimoriyama

 Miharu Castle Ruins (Maizuru Castle)

-It is said that both clans surrendered Nihonmatsu in a bloodless battle and abandoned Nihonmatsu, but in the local community, they are praised for their calm judgment in protecting their clans from the flames of war.
+Both domains are said to have abandoned Nihonmatsu by surrendering without bloodshed, but they are praised locally for their calm judgment in protecting their domains from the flames of war

 Google Map (Miharu Castle Ruins)